chang2000/rolling-vimrc/README.md

 * [vim-colors](https://github.com/jakwings/vim-colors), manage the color schemes

-* [YCM](https://github.com/Valloric/YouCompleteMe), historic autocomplete plugins.
-I will show you the full installation later.
+* ~~[YCM](https://github.com/Valloric/YouCompleteMe), historic autocomplete plugins.
+I will show you the full installation later.~~

+> YCM is highly demanding for users to learn. [coc](https://github.com/neoclide/coc.nvim) has easier installation and better default, which will save your life.

 * [Vimtex](https://github.com/lervag/vimtex), LaTeX enhancement for LaTeX and Markdown